PhilChodrow/cv/src/content/honors.typ

     logo: "",
     date: [2012],
     location: [Swarthmore, PA],
-    description: "\"Recognizing the man of the graduating class who is outstanding in leadership, scholarship, and contributions to the Swarthmore College community.\""
+    description: emph("\"Recognizing the man of the graduating class who is outstanding in leadership, scholarship, and contributions to the Swarthmore College community.\"")
 )

 #cvSubSection("Travel and Conference Awards")